chrisledet/chrisledet/README.md

 ## Hey there 👋

-- 🔭 I’m currently working on awesome virtual reality games at Survios 🎧
+- 🔭 I’m currently working on awesome video games at Survios 🎧
 - 🌱 Inside and out of the Unreal Engine 4 game engine internals 🎮
 - 💬 Ask me about software development 🖥️
 - 📫 How to reach me on Twitter @chrisledet 🐦